Yandex Cloud

 To connect to a cluster, security groups must include rules allowing traffic from certain ports, IP addresses, or from other security groups.

-Configure all the cluster security groups to allow incoming traffic on port 6432 from any IP.
-To do this, create the following rule for incoming traffic:
+Configure all cluster security groups to allow incoming traffic on port 6432 from any IP address.
+To do this, create the following ingress rule:

 • Port range: 6432